nadlerBen/Covid19-ML-Project/README.md

 This part holds the models we used to evaluate our performace. <br>
 We implemented Logistic Regression, SVM and Random Forest with sklearn. <br>
 We implemented BiLSTM and BiLSTM-CRF with PyTorch, we used both a manual implemented BiLSTM-CRF and also a version with pytorch-crf library with variations of different sequence lengths. <br>

+### SEIR Model
+This part holds the code for the creative part, for this part we used NetworkX libraby to generate graphs and implemented our simulations.